mmmorris1975/aws-runas/docs/ecr.md

 ```

 With the ECR authentication feature, everything is handled internally to aws-runas, from getting the ECR credentials to
-executing `docker login` for authenticate with the endpoint.
+executing `docker login` for authentication with the endpoint.
 The command is now simplified to:
 ```shell
 aws-runas ecr login my_profile [ECR endpoint ...]
 ```